massivebird/neocities-site/content/blog/you-should-use-github.md

 date = 2024-07-19
 +++

-You should use GitHub.
+You should use GitHub, especially if you're a programmer.
 Check out the prerequisite blog post called ["You should learn Git"](@/blog/you-should-learn-git.md) if you're interested.

 GitHub is a powerful, cloud-based storage solution for Git repositories!
 Create remote copies of your projects _and_ take advantage of GitHub's killer features.
 The service is an industry standard in the software scene (and others) for a reason.